rdpoor/pygmu/README.md

        [8.]], dtype=float32)
 ```

 This is an example of `slicing`.
-The general synctax is:
+The general syntax is:

     <array>[<row indexes>,<column indexes>]

-If \<row indeces\> has the form `j:k`, that's interpreted as starting at row k (inclusive) and ending at row k (exclusive).
+If \<row indeces\> has the form `j:k`, that's interpreted as starting at row j (inclusive) and ending at row k (exclusive).
 If j is omitted, it is interpreted as 0.
 If k is omitted, it is interpreted as the end of the axis.
 And if either j or k are negative, they index from the end of the array.
 So:

 ```
 >>> b[1:3]